stellar-deprecated/kelp/README.md

 - [coinmarketcap](plugins/cmcFeed.go): fetches the price of tokens from [CoinMarketCap][cmc]
 - [fiat](plugins/fiatFeed.go): fetches the price of a [fiat][fiat] currency from the [CurrencyLayer API][currencylayer]
-- [exchange](plugins/exchange.go): fetches the price from an exchange
+- [exchange](plugins/exchange.go): fetches the price from an exchange you specify, such as Kraken or Poloniex
 - [fixed](plugins/fixedFeed.go): sets the price to a constant

 ## Configuration Files